-Both the temperature of your gas and the way in which you cook will have an effect on how long your camping gas lasts.
+Both the temperature of your gas and how you cook will affect how long your camping gas lasts.

-If the weather is colder, camping gas will not perform as well as it would in warmer conditions, but equally, if the weather is too hot then you may find it hard to store your gas in a safe way.
+If the weather is colder, camping gas will not perform as well as it would in warmer conditions, but equally, if the weather is too hot, you may find it hard to store your gas safely.

 Regardless of the weather, implementing better cooking practices for fuel efficiency will help you to ensure your gas lasts for longer.

 Things you can do to make your cooking more fuel-efficient include: